Code of Ethics and Practice

 The following information needs to be carefully read and understood before any commencement of any sessions begin.
 It is very important to be aware of your rights, the boundaries both the client and the therapist have and the code of ethics that all therapists and their clients must abide by.

-CODE OF CONDUCT – All clients in therapy must be respectful of the therapists time.
+CODE OF CONDUCT – All clients in therapy must be respectful of the therapist’s time.
 All clients are required to commit to the therapy and put in 100% effort in maintaining a respectful space for healing.
 The practitioner must provide health services in a safe and ethical manner, a health practitioner must maintain the necessary competence in his or her field of practice, a health practitioner must not provide services that he or she is not qualified to provide.
 A health practitioner must maintain accurate, legible and contemporaneous clinical records for each client consultation.
-The counselling relationship must not be concurrent with a supervisory, training or other form of relationship (sexual or non-sexual).
+The counselling relationship must not be concurrent with a supervisory, training, or another form of relationship (sexual or non-sexual).

-DUTY OF CARE – The principle of duty of care is that you have an obligation to avoid acts or omissions, which could be reasonably foreseen to injure of harm other people.
-This means that you must anticipate risks for your clients and take care to prevent them coming to harm.
-Any signs of crisis must be addressed and harm to themselves, others or property must always be reported to the authorities.
+DUTY OF CARE – The principle of duty of care is that you have an obligation to avoid acts or omissions, which could be reasonably foreseen to injure harm other people.
+This means that you must anticipate risks for your clients and take care to prevent them from coming to harm.
+Any signs of the crisis must be addressed and harm to themselves, others or property must always be reported to the authorities.
 And harm to a child or the elderly must be reported to the authorities.

 HUMAN RIGHTS – The fundamental values of counselling and psychotherapy include a commitment to: